DanJMulder/monoibdpriority/README.md

         2. sex
             * Values must be either male or female
         3. paternal
-            * The ID of the paternal parent
+            * The ID of the paternal parent.
+If there is no VCF data available, use the value "unknown" (without quotes)
         4. paternal_affected
             * Values must either be TRUE, FALSE, or unknown
         5. maternal
-            * The ID of the maternal parent
+            * The ID of the maternal parent.
+If there is no VCF data available, use the value "unknown" (without quotes)
         6. maternal_affected
             * Values must either be TRUE, FALSE, or unknown
     * VCF files are assumed to be located in a specified VCF directory and named as {id}{vcf_suffix}